seisfwi/SWIT/README.md

 Developed by Haipeng Li at USTC, China & Stanford University, USA.

-If you have any questions, please contact Haipeng Li by email: haipeng@standford.edu or haipengl@mail.ustc.edu.cn
+If you have any questions, please contact Haipeng Li by email: haipeng@stanford.edu or haipengl@mail.ustc.edu.cn